AminMAD86/Buy-and-setup-netcup-vps/README.md

-# Buy & setup netcup vps
+# Buy & setup vps from netcup
 Netcup is one of the best vps providers with high performance and cheap servers.

 Link: